Settings

 - Supported Use Cases:

-- API configurations
+- API configurations for external systems

-- Workflow steps (e.g., HTTP tokens)
+- Workflow steps (e.g., HTTP tokens) in process design

 - Custom scripts (JavaScript, SQL, PDF generation)